Similes and metaphors worksheets

-Similes and metaphors both compare two unlike things to paint a picture.
-A simile signals the comparison with like or as (slept like a log); a metaphor skips the signal and states it outright (homework is a mountain).
+Similes and metaphors both compare two unlike things: a simile signals it with like or as (slept like a log), while a metaphor states it outright (homework is a mountain).
 Fourth graders sort figurative phrases by which tool they use.

 By grade